-A copy of the Auditor's Independence Declaration as required under s.60-40 of the Australian Charities and Notfor-profits Commission Act 2012 (C'th) is presented on page 5 and forms part of this Directors' Report.
+A copy of the Auditor's Independence Declaration as required under s.60-40 of the Australian Charities and Not-for-profits Commission Act 2012 (C'th) is presented on page 7.

 Rounding off of amounts

 The Company is a company of the kind referred to in ASIC Corporations (Rounding in Financials / Directors' Reports) Instrument 2016/191, dated 24 March 2016, and in accordance with that Corporations Instrument amounts in the Directors' Report and the financial statements are rounded off to the nearest thousand dollars, unless otherwise indicated.